amanzi/amanzi/Docker/README-Docker.md

 docker tag metsi/amanzi-tpls:latest metsi/amanzi-tpls:<insert version number here>
 docker push metsi/amanzi-tpls
 ```
    - For this step, you will need access to the DockerHub repository.
-Login information can be obtained from David Moulton or Alexis Perry.
+Login information can be obtained from David Moulton.
    - This last step pushes the newly-rebuilt-from-scratch docker image (with both tagnames) to the repository located here: [https://hub.docker.com/r/metsi/amanzi-tpls]
    - THIS WILL OVERWRITE ANY IMAGES ALREADY IN THE DOCKERHUB REPOSITORY THAT HAVE THE SAME TAGNAMES
    - If you go to the repository URL listed above and click on “tags” you will see all the different images available, one for each TPL version.
 Here, you can check that your push went through successfully.